lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 it is adequate that the receiving EE trusts these certificates, e.g., by loading them into its trust store.

-Whenever an EE receives in a CMP message, e.g., in the caPubs field of a certificate response or in a general response (genp), a CA certificate for use as a trust anchor, it MUST properly authenticate the message sender with existing trust anchors without requiring new trust anchors included in the message.
+Whenever an EE receives in a CMP message a CA certificate to be used as a trust anchor (for example in the caPubs field of a certificate response or in a general response), it MUST properly authenticate the message sender with existing trust anchors without requiring new trust anchor information included in the message.

 Additionally, the EE MUST verify that the sender is an authorized source